learn-co-curriculum/swift-ViewLifeCycle-readme/README.md

 ![View Controller](http://i.imgur.com/Ez8HnJZ.png)

-Bring up the view controller's Attribute Inspector.
+Bring up the view controller's Identity Inspector.

-The first section of the Attributes Inspector is called **Custom Class*.
+The first section of the Identity Inspector is called **Custom Class*.
 This is where you associate a view controller with its corresponding code.

 ![Custom Class](http://i.imgur.com/BkslgyD.png)